-All students will be assigned a particular parking zone based upon their residencies.
-Detailed information on parking zones can be found in the parking policies handout that is distributed to all individuals who register a vehicle and is also available at the Physical Plant office.
-Zone parking will be enforced from 10 p.m. on Sunday until 6 p.m. on Friday.
+All students will be assigned a particular parking area based upon their residential status.
+Detailed information on parking areas can be found in the parking policies handout that is distributed to all individuals who register a vehicle and is also available at the Campus Security office.